 Geography and history is what attracts people to Flores.
 The town rests on the island that was the location of the last independent Mayan City State of Tayasal.
 The kingdom of Tayasal held out until 1697, when the Spanish conquered the island by using boats.
 The modern city of Flores was built on top of these ruins.The city itself is a nice colonial place to visit although most people just stop here on their way to Tikal.
 It is worth spending a day or two here on your way to Tikal.

 The island town of Flores is located in the center of Lake Peten Itza in Peten, the northern area of Guatemala.
-Flores as a town istelf is small, less than 10 blocks or 2km square.
+Flores as a town istelf is small.
 The island town is accessible by a 750 metre causeway connecting nearby Santa Elena.

 © All Rights Reserved KoalaGirl

 Mundo Maya International Airport (FRS) is also known as Flores International Airport.
 This is a small airport mainly servicing tourist that want to experience Tikal.
-The airport is located approximately 3kms to the east of Flores, a US$2 taxi ride or 10mins on one of the local buses.
+The airport is located approximately 3 kilometres to the east of Flores, a US$2 taxi ride or 10 minutes on one of the local buses.

 Main access by road to Flores/Santa Elena is via Rio Dulce.